klashdevelopment/Hydra/docs/tilemap.md

 # Tilemaps

 Tilemaps are in extreme beta.
+You can find a demo in examples/tilemap.js, or on the examples site [here](https://raw.githack.com/klashdevelopment/Hydra/main/index.html).

 ### Tilesets
 Tilesets let you split up a sprite sheet into sprite renderers.